edcarp/python-novice-esces/_episodes/02-numpy.md

 > for example: `help(numpy.cumprod)`.
 {: .callout}

-When analyzing data, though,
-we often want to look at variations in statistical values, such as the maximum inflammation per patient or the average inflammation per day.
-One way to do this is to create a new temporary array of the data we want, then ask it to do the calculation:
+We could also create a new temporary array of the data we want, then ask it to do the calculation:

 ~~~
-patient_0 = data[0, :] # 0 on the first axis (rows), everything on the second (columns)
+day_1 = data[0, :] # 0 on the first axis (rows), everything on the second (columns)
-print('maximum inflammation for patient 0:', numpy.max(patient_0))
+print('maximum wave height for day 1:', numpy.max(day_1)) # note we can use numpy.max here if we know there are no NaNs in the data
 ~~~
 {: .language-python}

 ~~~
-maximum inflammation for patient 0: 18.0
+maximum wave height for day 1: 1.61
 ~~~
 {: .output}